zenml-io/blog.zenml.io/_posts/2023-04-30-openai-supabase-summary.md

   <img src="/assets/posts/gpt-4-supabase-summary/youtldr_summarizer_slack.png" alt="Analysis is reported to Slack every day.">
   <figcaption style="text-align:center;font-size:14px;color:#666;">Analysis is reported to Slack every day.</figcaption>
 </figure>

+The last step in the pipeline posts the latest summary every day to a shared Slack channel.
+This allows us to keep an overview of the changes happening to the data over time.
+For example, yesterday the report said:

+The latest data from the database indicates the following key insights:

+1. There is a diverse range of video topics, including technology, economics, philosophy, aviation, health, politics, and entertainment.
+2. Educational and informative content seems to be popular among users, with videos on subjects like economics, engineering, and artificial intelligence.
+3. There is a noticeable interest in videos featuring influential figures, such as Steve Jobs and Noam Chomsky.
+4. Users are also watching content related to personal development and self-improvement, such as videos on Landmark Forum and focusing the unconscious mind.
+5. There is a significant presence of videos discussing current events and global issues, such as the Russia-Ukraine conflict and climate change.
+6. Entertainment content includes gaming videos, comedy sketches, and movie reviews.
+7. Some users are watching videos in languages other than English, indicating a diverse user base.

+So now we know so much more about the usage of the website!
+Perhaps we could now cater it more for the needs of students watching educational content, or maybe have some affiliate marketing campaigns with self-improvement content creators online!

 ## 🚀 Overcoming GPT-4 Limitations with ZenML